Homeless man burns 40-45% of body falling asleep by campfire, fire marshal reports

 Support Local Journalism

-About 40-45% of the man’s body was covered in first-, second- and third-degree burns, with much of the damage happening to the victim’s legs and back, apparently from the cot igniting from below, Ford said.
+About 40% to 45% of the man’s body was covered in first-, second- and third-degree burns, with much of the damage happening to the victim’s legs and back, apparently from the cot igniting from below, Ford said.

 Ford said the fire itself was pretty isolated, with the man being positioned behind some thick bushes and up against the viaduct’s concrete supports.

-He added that there was nothing suspicious surrounding the circumstances of the incident, noting that standard procedure would have been to talk to the victim but the severity of his injuries and sense of urgency to get him help prevented that from happening.
+He added that there was nothing suspicious surrounding the circumstances of the incident.

 Though it’s common for structure fires to result in burns or fatalities, Ford said this was one of his first experiences as fire marshal dealing with this type of incident.